alixaxel/chrome-aws-lambda/README.md

 ## Usage

-This package works with the `nodejs8.10`, `nodejs10.x` and `nodejs12.x` AWS Lambda runtimes out of the box.
+This package works with all the currently supported AWS Lambda Node.js runtimes out of the box.

 ```javascript
 const chromium = require('chrome-aws-lambda');